amyria3/SRR---Support-Russian-Resistance/ReadMe.md

 To-do:

-12.Mai 2023
-- animate clap-out
-- populate DB
+- add a proper pop-up or smth. similar for error-communication
+- toggle hover Effect √
-- add logics for unselecting a keyword
+- add logics for unselecting a keyword √ (yay!)
 - fix keywords styling √
 - remove x in search for other browsers
-- repair search √
+- repair search √ (yay!)
 - add a second style for search-status feedback √
 - Add Icons for Twitter & YouTube (√)
 - fixed Search √